Backward Advances: Rear-Facing Trombones Throughout History

 Trombones have gone through more permutations than some people may realize.
 Not only has history seen soprano, alto, tenor, bass, contrabass, and valve trombones, but an intriguing permutation of the instrument, called the rear-facing or over-the-shoulder trombone, pops up frequently in pictures and occasionally in museum holdings; e.g., here.
 For a YouTube clip of someone playing such an instrument, see here.
 (I prefer rear-facing as a descriptive term, since over-the-shoulder does not distinguish from the standard trombone, which already has a rear bow of tubing that extends over the player's shoulder.)

-The very earliest examples of this instrument likely reflect the working-out of the shape of the trombone; the standard trombone almost certainly evolved, after all, as a "bent" version of the original straight trumpet.
-The exact manner and shape it was bent was probably not immediately standardized, and it is likely that there was some experimentation along the way.
+The very earliest examples of this version of the instrument likely reflect the working-out of the shape of the trombone; the standard trombone evolved, after all, as a "bent" version of the original straight trumpet.
+The exact manner and shape of this bent tubing was almost certainly not immediately standardized, and it is highly likely that there was some experimentation along the way.

-Later, beginning in the late 18th century, there was a more general trend among all brass instruments toward over-the-shoulder instruments (see Boston Brass Band example, below).
-Trombones were part of this trend, which is said to have been at least partially the result of the desire for better ensemble balance (i.e., they were generally softer).
+Beginning in the late 18th century, there was a more general trend among all brass instruments toward over-the-shoulder instruments (see Boston Brass Band example, below).
+Trombones were part of this trend, which is said to have been at least partially the result of the desire for better ensemble balance (i.e., these highly directional brass instruments became generally softer).

 Historian David Guion categorizes over-the-shoulder trombones as "no more than a temporary vogue" (Guion, A History 66).
 I'm not sure I completely agree.
 It depends on how you define temporary, of course.
 There are nine images from pre-1800 alone.
-Even if you discount those nine early examples, you're still left with a long, steady stream of iconography after that: 59 additional images from 9 different countries spanning a full century.
-That is really too long and too widespread to be considered a "temporary vogue."
+Even if you discount those nine early examples (and I fail to see why you should), you're still left with a long, steady stream of iconography after that: 61 additional images from 10 different countries spanning a full century.
+That is chronologically too long and too widespread to be considered a "temporary vogue."
+A temporary vogue that lasts a full century?

 I would probably characterize it something like this: Iconography suggests that the over-the-shoulder trombone, which can be seen in a handful of images before the 19th century, became relatively widespread in the 19th century.
-Use of the instrument eventually appears to taper off, but not until the end of that century.
+Use of the instrument does not appear to taper off until the end of that century.
 Although there is significant variety in iconography, many of the images originate in France, and a large number of them depict military usage.

 For additional historical context and full citation of sources, see Trombone History Timeline.